Enriched uranium: Low-enriched uranium (LEU)

 Low-enriched uranium (LEU) has a lower than 20% concentration of 235U; for instance, in commercial LWR, the most prevalent power reactors in the world, uranium is enriched to 3 to 5% 235U.
 Slightly enriched uranium (SEU) has a concentration of under 2% 235U.

+High-assay LEU (HALEU)

-High-assay LEU (HALEU) is enriched from 5–20%.
-Fresh LEU used in research reactors is usually enriched 12 to 19.75% 235U, the latter concentration is used to replace HEU fuels when converting to LEU.
+High-assay LEU (HALEU) is enriched between 5% and 20% and is called for in many small modular reactor (SMR) designs.
+Fresh LEU used in research reactors is usually enriched between 12% and 19.75% 235U; the latter concentration is used to replace HEU fuels when converting to LEU.

 Highly enriched uranium (HEU)

 Highly enriched uranium (HEU) has a 20% or higher concentration of 235U.
-The fissile uranium in nuclear weapon primaries usually contains 85% or more of 235U known as weapons-grade, though theoretically for an implosion design, a minimum of 20% could be sufficient (called weapon-usable) although it would require hundreds of kilograms of material and "would not be practical to design"; even lower enrichment is hypothetically possible, but as the enrichment percentage decreases the critical mass for unmoderated fast neutrons rapidly increases, with for example, an infinite mass of 5.4% 235U being required.
+This high enrichment level is essential for nuclear weapons and certain specialized reactor designs.
+The fissile uranium in nuclear weapon primaries usually contains 85% or more of 235U known as weapons grade, though theoretically for an implosion design, a minimum of 20% could be sufficient (called weapon-usable) although it would require hundreds of kilograms of material and "would not be practical to design"; even lower enrichment is hypothetically possible, but as the enrichment percentage decreases the critical mass for unmoderated fast neutrons rapidly increases, with for example, an infinite mass of 5.4% 235U being required.
 For criticality experiments, enrichment of uranium to over 97% has been accomplished.